partiql/partiql-docs/RFCs/0033-graph-query.md

   `SAME(`_x1_`,` _e2_`,` ...`)`,  `ALL_DIFFERENT(`_x1_`,` _x2_`,` ...`)`.

-### Evaluation of graph pattern matching in PartiQL
+### Evaluation of Graph Pattern Matching in PartiQL

 In the context of this RFC, the notion of a PartiQL value has been extended, according to RFC-0025, to include graph values, while the notion of an expression